 Instructors apply and are selected by faculty in accordance with the University of Minnesota policy governing Academic Appointments with Teaching Functions.
 Once approved, an instructor is appointed as a Teaching Specialist 9754 (University Job Title and Code) in the College of Continuing and Professional Studies.
 Instructor qualifications are determined by the sponsoring University department.

 View the Instructor Applicant Handbook for course-specific qualifications and application steps.

-Statistical Thinking 4.0: A Simulation Approach to Modeling Uncertainty.
-This includes online readings (Zieffler, A., & Catalysts for Change.
-(2017) Minneapolis, MN: Catalyst Press.) and a lab manual which is used daily in the classroom.
+Statistical Thinking 4.1: A Simulation Approach to Modeling Uncertainty.
+(Zieffler, A., & Catalysts for Change.
+(2018) Minneapolis, MN: Catalyst Press.)

 Required Technology and Software